Skip to content

 rest_definition_editor

-• Method - the type of HTTP request being made (GET, POST, PUT, DELETE, etc.)
+• Method - The type of HTTP request being made (GET, POST, PUT, DELETE, etc.)

-• Credentials - Any HTTP Basic Authentication Headers
+• Credentials - Any HTTP Basic Authentication headers.

 • Body - The body of the request (for POST and PUT requests).
 This can be in any text-serialized format such as XML or JSON.